christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     const var jedi = "Luke";
     ```

--   It's ok to use single char variables as loop variables/iterators or as arguments to simple functions.
+-   It's okay to use single char variables as loop variables/iterators or as arguments to simple functions.

     ```javascript
     function divider(a, b)